Remote Access to Library

 You can also access an online information literacy tutorial through LinkedIn Learning.
 This tutorial is broken down into several sections, including information on “search strategies,” “resource evaluation,” “citation,” and “ethical use of information.”
 If you are not sure how to access it, please use the above contact information to get assistance.

-As mentioned above, all due dates for checked-out materials will be extended until the campus re-opens.
+All due dates for checked-out materials will be extended until the campus re-opens.
 Therefore, it is not necessary to return materials until that time.

 Open Access Resources